Caligula (film): Plot

 After discovering that Caesonia is pregnant, Caligula develops a severe fever.
 Drusilla nurses him back to health.
 Just as he fully recovers, Caesonia bears him a daughter, Julia Drusilla.
 During the celebration, Drusilla collapses with the same fever he had had.
 Soon afterward, Caligula receives another ill omen in the form of a blackbird.
 Despite his praying to Isis out of desperation, Drusilla dies from her fever.
 Initially unable to accept her death, Caligula has a nervous breakdown and rampages through the palace, destroying a statue of Isis while clutching Drusilla's body.

 Now in a deep depression, Caligula walks the Roman streets disguised as a beggar; he causes a disturbance after watching an amateur performance mocking his relationship with Drusilla.
-After a brief stay in a city gaol, Caligula proclaims himself a god and becomes determined to destroy the senatorial class, which he has come to loathe.
-The new reign he leads becomes a series of humiliations against the foundations of Romesenators' wives are forced to work in the service of the state as prostitutes, estates are confiscated, the old religion is desecrated, and the army is made to embark on a mock invasion of Britain.
+After a brief stay in a city jail, Caligula proclaims himself a god and becomes determined to destroy the senatorial class, which he has come to loathe.
+The new reign he leads becomes a series of humiliations against the foundations of Rome - senators' wives are forced to work in the service of the state as prostitutes, estates are confiscated, the old religion is desecrated, and the army is made to embark on a mock invasion of Britain.
 Unable to further tolerate his actions, Longinus conspires with Chaerea to assassinate Caligula.

 Caligula enters his bedroom where a nervous Caesonia awaits him.
 Another blackbird appears but only Caesonia is frightened of it.
-The next morning, after rehearsing an Egyptian play, Caligula and his family are attacked in a coup headed by Chaerea.
+The next morning, the two rehearse an Egyptian play, Claudius becomes suspicious of Chaerea and follows him to the event.
+Shortly, Caligula and his family are attacked in a coup headed by Longinus and Chaerea.
 Caesonia and Julia are murdered, and Chaerea stabs Caligula in the stomach.
-With his final breath, the Emperor defiantly whimpers "I live!" as Caligula and his family's bodies are thrown down the stadium's steps and their blood is washed off the marble floor.
+With his final breath, the Emperor defiantly whimpers "I live!" as his and his family's bodies are thrown down the stadium's stairs.
 Claudius witnesses the entire ordeal and is horrified even after being proclaimed Emperor by the Praetorian Guard.
+The people of Rome, having grown accustomed to the overall chaos, clean the blood off the marble floors.